Cremuss/blender-data-baker/README.md

 To conclude on the **one-frame-per-row** packing scheme, assuming you don’t want to exceed 4096 pixels, it obviously limits you to baking no more than 4096 frames (which is fine for most cases) and no more than 4096 vertices (which is more restrictive).
 An **alternative packing method exists** that alleviates this constraint, though it comes with its *own drawbacks*.

-The workaround is to use **multiple-rows-per-frame** to store one frame's worth of vertex data.
+The workaround is to use **multiple rows** to store **one frame**'s worth of vertex data.

 [img](Documentations/Images/)

-Sampling the animation then involves offsetting the V coordinates by the **appropriate row/texel amount**.
+**Sampling** the animation then involves offsetting the V coordinates by the **appropriate row/texel amount**.
 Note that pixel interpolation can no longer be used for frame interpolation, as it would cause interpolation with other vertex data, not the next frame.

 [img](Documentations/Images/)